-Key result two: Close an up-sell or recurring deal with 10% of existing customer base.
+Key result two: Close an upsell or recurring deal with 10% of the existing customer base.

 Key result three: Decrease the sales cycle from 30 days to 25.5 days.

-Improve lead processes to increase number of qualified leads.
+Improve lead processes to increase the number of qualified leads.

-Key result one: Reduce number of fields on signup page to streamline the demo request process.
+Key result one: Reduce the number of fields on the signup page to streamline the demo request process.

 Key result two: Respond to 80% of inbound inquiries within 12 hours.

-Key result three: Each rep demos product to 25 new leads each week.
+Key result three: Each rep demos the product to 25 new leads each week.

 Having efficient sales processes is critical for growth.
 Here’s an example of how a team focused on sales enablement could approach using the OKR framework.